RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

 ### Exercises

-1. According to @zinsser, whose picture hangs in Zinsser's office?
+1. According to the Introduction of @zinsser, whose picture hangs in Zinsser's office?
     a.
 Charlotte Bronte
     b.
 E. M. Forster
     c.
 E. B. White
     d.
 Stephen King
-2. According to @zinsser, what is the secret to good writing?
+2. According to Chapter 2 of @zinsser, what is the secret to good writing?
     a.
 Correct sentence structure and grammar.
     b.
 The use of long words, adverbs, and passive voice.
     c.
 Thorough planning.
     d.
 Strip every sentence to its cleanest components.
-3. According to @zinsser, what must a writer constantly ask?
+3. According to Chapter 2 of @zinsser, what must a writer constantly ask?
     a.
 What am I trying to say?
     b.
 Who am I writing for?
     c.
 How can this be re-written?
     d.
 Why does this matter?
-4. Which two repeated words, characterize the advice of @zinsser?
+4. Which two repeated words, for instance in Chapter 3, characterize the advice of @zinsser?
     a.
 Re-write, re-write.
     b.
 Remove, remove.
     c.
 Simplify, simplify.
     d.
 Less, less.
-5. According to @zinsser, a writer should never say anything in writing that they wouldn't say in?
+5. According to Chapter 5 of @zinsser, a writer should never say anything in writing that they wouldn't say in?
     a.
 Private
     b.
 Public
     c.
 Conversation
     d.
 Speeches
-6. According to @zinsser, what are the only tools that a writer has?
+6. According to Chapter 6 of @zinsser, what are the only tools that a writer has?
     a.
 Papers
     b.
 Words
     c.
 Paragraphs